WISDEM/WISDEM/docs/wisdem/nrelcsm/tutorial.rst

     :start-after: # 7 ---
     :end-before: # 7 ---

-See the full source for this example on `Github <https://github.com/WISDEM/WISDEM/blob/master/examples/nrel_csm/parametric.py>`_.
+See the full source for this example on `Github <https://github.com/WISDEM/WISDEM/blob/master/examples/nrel_csm/parametric.py>`__.

-.. only:: html

-    :bib:`Bibliography`

-.. bibliography:: references.bib
+.. bibliography:: ../../references.bib
-    :style: unsrt
+   :filter: docname in docnames